CLMBRs/modal-typology/CONTRIBUTING.md

 # Contributing

 Contribution of modals in other languages can be made to `basic-format/` by following the process described below.
-The process provide a breif overview of the files that should be included in the language folder.
+The process provides a breif overview of the files that should be included in the language folder.
 For detailed description of the database schema please go over the paper

 ## Process